frankban/django-endless-pagination/doc/javascript.rst

 For each type of pagination it is possible to enable Ajax so that the requested page is loaded using an asynchronous request to the server.
-This is especially important for Twitter-style pagination and endless pagination on scroll, but Digg-style pagination can also take advantage of this technique.
+This is especially important for :doc:`twitter_pagination` and :ref:`endless pagination on scroll<javascript-pagination-on-scroll>`, but :doc:`digg_pagination` can also take advantage of this technique.

 Activating Ajax support
 ~~~~~~~~~~~~~~~~~~~~~~~